wild food foraging, birdwatching, wildlife, nature and ancient craft

 Greenwood working, in particular greenwood

-turning on a pole lathe has remained a hobby since and I am a founder
+turning on a pole lathe has remained a hobby since and I was a founder

 1995 I was invited by Houghall College in Durham to deliver lectures to